the-teachingRSE-project/competencies/intro.md

 and an average time in the RSE workforce of 40 years, yields an average need of around 150 RSEs per year.
 If we assume that half of the workforce is made up by researchers coming from domain specific graduation programs and the other half are properly minted
 RSE graduates this suggests that there is a requirement for around four dedicated RSE education places each producing graduating classes of around 20 persons each year.
-This calculation assumes that RSEs remain within the research community and do not move into industry with their highly transferable skillset.
+This calculation assumes that RSEs remain within the research community and do not move into industry with their highly transferable skill-set.
 While this calculation is only supposed to give a rough ballpark estimate, we note that Germany has 319 places of higher education [@destatis2023].
 Having only three RSEs at each site already gives a requirement of 1000 persons.

 ## Identifying skills and pathways

-The development of a standardized list of RSE competencies could help develop metrics to measure an individual's progression in specific RSE skill sets, e.g. using the Software Sustainability Institute's RSE Competencies Toolkit [@RSECompetenciesToolkit2023].
+The development of a standardised list of RSE competencies could help develop metrics to measure an individual's progression in specific RSE skill sets, e.g. using the Software Sustainability Institute's RSE Competencies Toolkit [@RSECompetenciesToolkit2023].